raflyrzp/backend-journey/02-language/README.md

 ---

+### 5. Java

+Java is a mature, object-oriented programming language that has powered enterprise applications for decades.
+Its robustness and scalability make it ideal for backend services in large-scale systems.

+**Advantages:**

+- Strongly typed and structured
+- Great performance with the JVM
+- Large ecosystem (Spring, Jakarta EE)
+- Excellent for enterprise-level applications

+---

 ## 🎯 How to Choose a Backend Language?

 Choosing the right backend language depends on several factors, such as: